Fact Sheet: Trainer and Assessor Regulatory Requirements

 The Standards also require the RTO to ensure its trainers and assessors undertake professional development in the fields of knowledge and practice of vocational training as well as learning and assessment including competency-based training and assessment.
 (Clause 1.16)

-No matter the credential held by trainers and assessors (TAE or higher-level qualifications in adult education), the RTO must ensure they continue to develop their knowledge and skills in providing vocational training, learning and assessment and competency-based training and assessment.
+No matter the credential held by trainers and assessors (TAE or secondary teaching qualification or higher-level qualifications in adult education), the RTO must ensure they continue to develop their knowledge and skills in providing vocational training, learning and assessment and competency-based training and assessment.

 The Standards do not prescribe how often professional development must occur, but it must be sufficient to ensure trainers and assessors maintain currency of knowledge and skills in vocational training, learning and assessment.
 Simply delivering training and assessment does not constitute professional development.
 There is a range of strategies to engage with professional development, including: